 The French Pavilion contains a vast circular salon surrounded by four smaller rooms: one was used as a boudoir, another acted as a small warming kitchen/reheating room for meals (similar to the one in the Petit Trianon), a third was used to prepare coffee (it also housed a small lavatory), and the fourth was used as an antechamber.

 The four façades of the French Pavilion are each dedicated to a season: summer to the south, winter to the north, spring to the east (the one that faces the Petit Trianon), and autumn to the west (the one that faces the Grand Trianon).

 A glimpse at the interior of the French Pavilion.

 In 1785 and 1786, Marie Antoinette had tents and wooden cabins set up outside the French Pavilion to host concerts and balls.

-Flowers from the French Garden.
+Below are a few pictures of flowers from the French Garden.

 Located south of the French Pavilion is another small structure known as the Cool Pavilion, which was used as a dining room during the summer.
 It was also built for Louis XV by Jacques-Ange Gabriel in 1753.
 It was covered with green trellis panels and topped with basket vases.
 Sadly, the original building was demolished in the 19th century.
 A reconstruction of it, shown below, was built in the 1980s.